mardiros/dj-blacksmith/docs/source/user/configuration.rst

 Middlewares
 -----------

-The blacksmith middlewares can also be configured using the configurator, this is going to be documented in the next chapters.
+The blacksmith middlewares can also be configured using Django's settings, this is going to be documented in the next chapters.

 In blacksmith, there are global middlewares per ``ClientFactory``, and